Building a design system from the ground up at Edda

 The goal was to make sure everyone knew how to use the system and felt ownership over it.

-I worked closely with the dev team to implement the tokenization system.
-We aligned on CSS classes and design system tokens, making sure that what designers saw in Figma matched what engineers built in code.
+I worked closely with the dev team to implement the tokenization system in code.
+We aligned on CSS variables and design system tokens, making sure that what designers saw in Figma matched what engineers built in React.

 Finally, I optimized our design handoff processes.
-Before, designers were creating long Loom videos explaining their designs to engineers.
+Before, designers were either creating long documentation explaining their designs to engineers, or sometimes nothing at all!
 Now, with the design system in place, handoff became much simpler:

 - Designers link to components in the design system